BartoszJatczyszyn/JournAI/README.md

 - If you still want to try it, the old quick-start instructions were: download the GGUF model to `AI/models`, start the stack with `./start_all.sh --llm`, and test the endpoints `GET /api/llm/health` and `POST /api/llm/chat` against `http://localhost:8080/v1`.

 ## Utilities
-- Daily journal filler CLI: `AI/Diary-AI-BE/scripts/cli/fill_daily_journal.py`
+- Daily journal filler CLI: `AI/Diary-AI-BE/app/cli/fill_daily_journal.py`
-  - Example: `python AI/Diary-AI-BE/scripts/cli/fill_daily_journal.py --days 300 --commit`
+  - Example: `python AI/Diary-AI-BE/app/cli/fill_daily_journal.py --days 300 --commit`
-  - Backward compatible wrapper also available: `python AI/temp_dailyJournal`
+  - Note: The old compatibility wrapper `AI/temp_dailyJournal` has been removed.
+Please use the CLI path above.

+### Start backend locally via CLI (optional)
+For a quick local run without Docker (with auto-reload, etc.):

+  python -m app.cli.start_backend --reload --port 5002 --workers 1

+This uses the same checks and startup flow as the Docker image.
+You can still run uvicorn directly if you prefer (see FAQ).

 ## Frontend (React)
 Location: AI/Diary-AI-FE/frontend-react